gudmojo/nice-things/README.md

 # nice-things #################################################################

 This whole repo is just a bunch of text about nice things, all of which have something to do with software development.
+These are just my personal preferences, you may agree or disagree.

 ## Java